Bonar Law: Early life and education

-Andrew Bonar Law was born on 16 September 1858 in Kingston (now Rexton), New Brunswick, to the Reverend James Law, a minister of the Free Church of Scotland, and his wife Eliza Kidston Law.
+Andrew Bonar Law was born on 16 September 1858 in Kingston (now Five Rivers), New Brunswick, to the Reverend James Law, a minister of the Free Church of Scotland, and his wife Eliza Kidston Law.
 He was of Scottish and Irish (mainly Ulster Scots) ancestry.
-At the time of his birth, New Brunswick was still a separate colony, as the Canadian confederation was not formed until 1867.
+At the time of his birth, New Brunswick was still a separate colony, as the Canadian Confederation was not formed until 1867.

 His mother originally wanted to name him after Robert Murray M'Cheyne, a preacher she greatly admired, but as his older brother was already called Robert, he was instead named after Andrew Bonar, a biographer of M'Cheyne.
 Throughout his life he was always called Bonar by his family and close friends, never Andrew.
-He originally signed his name as A. B. Law, changing to A. Bonar Law in his thirties, and he was referred to as Bonar Law by the public as well.
+He originally signed his name as A. B. Law, changing to A. Bonar Law in his thirties.
+He was referred to as Bonar Law by the public.

 James Law was the minister for several isolated townships, and had to travel between them by horse, boat and on foot.
 To supplement the family income, he bought a small farm on the Richibucto River, which Bonar helped tend along with his brothers Robert, William and John, and his sister Mary.
 Studying at the local village school, Law did well at his studies, and it is here that he was first noted for his excellent memory.
 After Eliza Law died in 1861, her sister Janet travelled to New Brunswick from her home in Scotland to look after the Law children.
 When James Law remarried in 1870, his new wife took over Janet's duties, and Janet decided to return home to Scotland.
 She suggested that Bonar Law should go with her, as the Kidston family were wealthier and better connected than the Laws, and Bonar would have a more privileged upbringing.
 Both James and Bonar accepted this, Bonar's father then accompanied him on his move to his aunt's.
 Bonar would never return to Kingston.